-Changing footwear and finding the best shoes for foot problems can present a variety of issues.
-Since each of us has complex foot biomechanics, the shoes that worked with the other person having the same foot problem as yours may not work with you.
-Another consideration is that the damage in your feet may not be the same in severity as the damage in other people’s feet.
-Above all, you must be a hundred percent sure that the symptoms you are experiencing are being caused by a specific foot condition because there symptoms of foot problems that are misleading.
+Finding the best shoes for a specific foot problem can present different challenges.
+Since each of us has complex foot biomechanics, the shoes that work with the other person having the same foot problem as yours may not work with you.
+Another consideration is that the degree of damage is not the same.
+And you must be 100% sure that the symptoms you are seeing are being caused by a specific foot condition because there are foot issues that are misleading.

-Neutral pronation is the most ideal biomechanics of the foot and has the least tendency of having overuse-type foot injury because all parts of the foot (i.e. heel, arch, and toes) work together well to carry the weight.
+Neutral Pronation.
+This is the most ideal biomechanics of the foot.
+It has the least tendency of having overuse injury because all parts of the foot (i.e. heel, arch, and toes) work together well to carry the weight in proper posture.
 The best shoes for neutral pronation are neutral shoes.

-Underpronation (or supination) is the pronation of the foot that forces the outer edge of your foot and smaller toes to receive most of the impact during foot landing and toe-off.
-The supinated foot motion is also less flexible during different phases of the gait cycle.
-High arches are common to underpronation.
-The best shoes for underpronation (supination) are neutral shoes because they flex and have the support type needed for excessive outward roll of foot.
+Supination (or underpronation).
+This is the type of pronation that forces the outer edge of your foot to receive most of the impact during foot strike, then transfers the force to your smaller toes when pushing off to complete your step.
+The supinated foot motion is rigid (or less flexible) during different phases of the gait cycle.
+High arches are common to supination.
+The best shoes for supination are neutral shoes with extra-cushioned footbed.
+These shoes are flexible and have the support for too much outward roll of foot.